Every Opportunity for Our Middle and High School Girls

 Students in grades 7 through 12 meet each cycle to discuss, organize, and plan activities and presentations that celebrate the culture and ethnicity of African-Americans.
 Some of the presentations focus on the celebrations of Kwanzaa, Dr. Martin Luther King Jr.’s birthday, and Black History Month.
 Oak Knoll’s Black Scholars group joins with Black Scholars from other independent schools to dialogue and socialize.
 Although the meetings focus on issues pertaining to African-Americans and their culture, all students are welcome.

 The Stage Crew is a group of technicians responsible for planning and executing all tasks related to backstage work — sound, curtain, props, and set coordination.
 The Lighting Tech Crew is responsible for designing, programming, and executing the lighting for all school performances and assemblies.
 Members of the teams must attend periodic training sessions, learn how to operate the computerized light board, and dedicate the hours required for rehearsals and performances.
 Both crews are responsible for the annual calendar of events and collaborate closely with the directors for each production.

 The Stock Market Club gives students a forum to discuss stocks, bonds, trading and investing.
 Members sign up for an online stock market simulation, where they are given $1,000,000 and told to invest using the skills developed in the meetings.
 At the end of each year, the member who has made the largest return is awarded a prize.
 In addition to the online simulation, members engage in dialogues on topics ranging from current trends in the markets to fraudulent investing schemes.
-Current membership stands at about 25 students.

 With the guidance of the director of admissions, these students from grades seven to nine serve as hostesses for visitors to Oak Knoll.
 They act as official guides to prospective students on visiting days and also assist with all school open houses during the school year.